constalexander/ng19-cursor-ai/README.md

 # ng19 Cursor AI Dashboard

 A modern Angular dashboard showcasing the latest Angular features and best practices.
-Written entirely with Cursor Compose AI using natural language and iterative prompts.
+Written entirely with Cursor Composer AI using natural language and iterative prompts.

 ## Prerequisites